OxBRCInformatics/common-language-runtime/README.md

 * `data_products.safeguard.report_removal_boilerplate_regex`
 * `data_products.safeguard.report_removal_regex`

 Any changes to the database will require the cache to be reloaded.
-This can easily be acheived by the use of the stored procedure
+This can easily be achieved by the use of the stored procedure
 `utilities.cdw.reloadBoilerPlateCache`, call this if you make any alterations to the tables.
 Or add it to the SQL stored procedure which performs the cleaning of the boilerplate, this will ensure the cache is updated just before you run the boilerplate cleaning.

-## Whitelist Dictionaries
+## Allow list Dictionaries

-The following files are loaded as whitelist dictionaries, you can add to or edit these files to alter the whitelist, you will need to recompile the assembly `.dll` and redeploy it to the SQL Server.
+The following files are loaded as allow list dictionaries, you can add to or edit these files to alter the allow list, you will need to recompile the assembly `.dll` and redeploy it to the SQL Server.
 All entries should be lowercase as word checking is performed by converting the report to lowercase then matching.

 All files are in the `Oxford.Brc.Clinical.Data.Warehouse/Resources` directory.